imagej/imagej.github.io/_pages/plugins/omevisual.md

 Usage:

 -   Open your image in Fiji.
--   Start the plugin with `Plugins ► Utilities ► Visualize OME Metadata`.
+-   Start the plugin with {% include bc path="Plugins | Utilities | Visualize OME Metadata" %}.
 -   A window should open with the metadata in it.

 Please note that :